-- COMM 480 Themes In Communication Studies 3 credits The specific theme of the course varies each semester, but bridges the several perspectives represented by the five programs within Communication Arts.
-Themes presented may include: Distortion (Propaganda, Deception, and Lies), Communication and Social Change (Campaigns, Crusades, and Agi- Props), Communication and Criticism, Ethical Issues in Communication, Media Effects, Intercultural Communication, Communication and Technology, Ways of Seeing, Semiotics and Communication, Philosophy of Language, Virtual Realities, Audience and Self.
-Prerequisite: third year standing.
+COMM 480 Themes in Communication Studies 3 credits The specific theme of the course varies each semester. but bridges the several perspectives represented by the five programs within communication arts.
+Themes presented may include: Distortion (Propaganda, Deception, and Lies), Communication and Social Change (Campaigns, Crusades, and Agi- Props), Communication and Criticism, Ethical Issues in Media Communication, Effects.
+Intercultural Communication, Communication and Technology, Ways of Seeing, Semiotics and Communication, Philosophy of Language, Virtual Realities, Audience and Self.
 Course may be repeated.
 On sufficient demand.

-Prerequisites: SPCO 101 and COMM 101. - COMM 481 Ancient Rhetoric 3 credits This course encapsulates the history of Rhetoric and its symbiotic relationship to the development of philosophy.
-Beginning with the first attempts to systematize and teach persuasive argument in Syracuse (5" century BC), the course will examine how Rhetoric was further defined and developed by Plato and Aristotle.
-Prerequisite: SPCO 101. - COMM 482 Rhetoric Criticism 3 credits This course is designed to develop the student's analytical powers and promote an appreciation and understanding of the process of human communication, which encompasses various reciprocal or interconnected aspects.
+Prerequisite(s): SPCO 101, COMM 101 and third year standing

+COMM 481 Ancient Rhetoric 3 credits This course encapsulates the history of rhetoric and its symbiotic relationship to the development of philosophy.
+Beginning with the first attempts to systematize and teach persuasive argument in Syracuse (5th century B.C.), the course will examine how rhetoric was further defined and developed by Plato and Aristotle.

+COMM 482 Rhetoric Criticism 3 credits This course is designed to develop the student's analytical powers and promote an appreciation and understanding of the process of human communication, which encompasses various reciprocal or interconnected aspects.
 Among the more prominent of these are cultural identity (i.e., shared symbols), the creation of meaning and its social and historical context.

-Prerequisite: SPCO 101. - COMM 490 Directed Study in Communication 0-10 credits Directed study requires completion of a form, and department permission and cannot be registered for via Zagweb. - COMM 491 Directed Study 1-3 credits Directed Study requires completion of a form, department permission and cannot be registered for via Zagweb.
-Prerequisites: SPCO 101 and COMM 101. - COMM 492 Directed Study 1-3 credits Directed Study requires completion of a form, department permission and cannot be registered for via Zagweb.
-Prerequisites: SPCO 101 and COMM 101. - COMM 499 Senior Seminar 0 credit The senior seminar is designed to assist students' ability to articulate the substance of their major as well as develop a philosophy of communication.
-In this sense, the seminar will be a capstone on their education here at Gonzaga University.
-Comprehensive exams are arranged by program Directors.
+COMM 490 - 492 Directed Study in

+Communication 0 - 10 credits Directed study requires completion of a form, and department permission and cannot be registered for via Zagweb.

+Prerequisite(s): SPCO 101 and COMM 101

+COMM 499 Senior Seminar 0 credits

+The senior seminar is designed to assist students' ability to articulate the substance of their major as well as develop a philosophy of communication. in this sense, the seminar will be a capstone on their education here at Gonzaga University.
+Comprehensive exams are arranged by program directors.
 The seminar will include majors throughout the Communication Arts Department and may include guest speakers, a written project or performance, the development of a portfolio including a resume, writing samples and other completed work, and a philosophical statement of communication.
 This course must be taken concurrently with BRCO 499, JOUR 499, PRLS 498, SPCO 498 or THEA 499.
 Spring.

-Journalism Lower Division
+Journalism

-JOUR 110 Introduction to Journalistic Writing 3 credits An overview of writing for the mass media.
-Introduces students to newspaper, broadcast journalism, and public relations writing.
-Fall, Spring and Summer.

-JOUR 110L Journalistic Writing Lab 0 credit see JOUR 110.

-- JOUR 210 News Reporting and Writing 3 credits Reporting techniques and experiences in identifying news and information sources, contacting sources, interviewing, and obtaining information.
+- JOUR 110 Introduction to Journalistic Writing 3 credits An overview of writing for the mass media.
+Introduces students to newspaper, broadcast journalism, and public relations writing, Fall, Spring and Summer. - JOUR 110L Journalistic Writing Lab credits see JOUR 110. - JOUR 210 News Reporting and Writing 3 credits Reporting techniques and experiences in identifying news and information sources, contacting sources, interviewing, and obtaining information.
 A variety of writing styles will be emphasized.
 Some emphasis on journalism ethics and law.
+Prerequisite(s): JOUR 110 - JOUR 220 Practicum Newspaper Reporting 1 credit Under the direction of the newspaper adviser and editors, students seek news, write opinion and take photographs for the campus newspaper, The Bulletin, or possibly for other publications.
 Fall and Spring.

-Prerequisite: JOUR 110. - JOUR 220 Practical Newspaper Reporting 1 credit Under the direction of the newspaper adviser and editors, students seek news, write opinion and take photographs for the campus newspaper, The Bulletin, or possibly for other publications.
+- JOUR 230 Newspaper Editing and Production 1 credit Under the direction of the newspaper adviser and editors, students help produce the campus newspaper, The Bulletin.
 Fall and Spring.
-Prerequisite: JOUR 110. - JOUR 230 Newspaper Editing and Production 1 credit Under the direction of the newspaper adviser and editors, students help produce the campus newspaper, The Bulletin.
-Fall and Spring.
-Prerequisite: JOUR 110. - JOUR 270 Principles of Photojournalism Fundamental concepts and methods of photojournalism with an emphasis on the use of the camera as a reporter.
+Prerequisite(s): JOUR 110 - JOUR 270 Principles of Photojournalism 3 credits Fundamental concepts and methods of photojournalism with an emphasis on the use of the camera as a reporter.
 Two-hour lecture per week.
-Lab Fee.
+Lab fee.
 Fall and Spring.
-Prerequisite: JOUR 110. - JOUR 280 News Editing and Layout 3 credits Designing the newspaper page for print and online platforms, writing headlines, and editing copy.
+Prerequisite(s): JOUR 110 - JOUR 280 News Editing and Layout 3 credits Designing the newspaper page for print and online platforms, writing headlines, and editing copy.
 Attention also to news values and principles.
 Fall, Spring and Summer.